WBKS: Programming

 Mornings are syndicated with Elvis Duran and the Morning Show.
 WBKS promotes and is known for commercial free hours.
 Nationally syndicated Ryan Seacrest airs during the midday.
 DJ Old Skool holds down afternoons w/ the 5:00 Rewind, on-air from 2-6p.
 From 6-11p it's Kennedy at night.
 Although the jocks and imaging are local, most of the music is programmed by Clear Channel's Premium Choice CHR format with little local changes.
 They run CLUB 9-3-9 on Friday & Saturday Nights.
 CLUB 9-3-9 kicks off early on Friday evenings at 5pm.
 And the studio keys are given to Matt on the weekends.
 He is on the air on Saturday and Sundays from 10a-3p.

-Call sign legacy

-The WLWD calls were previously used from 1949 to 1976 by Channel 2 in Dayton, Ohio (owned by Crosley Communications, owners of the "WLW" network of stations; it is now WDTN-TV.)
-TV talk show host Phil Donahue, a maverick and trail blazer of TV talk shows, got his start there.
-The WLWD call letters were familiar in the Lima area since the WDTN signal reaches various portions of the Lima market either over the air or through cable carriage.

-On April 1, 2010 WLWD changed their call letters to WBKS, to go with their "Kiss FM" branding.